slang::ast::ValuePath class

 The portion of the path that is the longest static prefix, if any.

-This can be nullptr if there are no static prefixes of the path.
+This can be nullptr if there is no static prefix of the path.